CCChen19990820/Embedded-System-FreeRTOS-Development/final_v2/README.md

 ● Motivation and Objective:
  Use real-time operating system-like skills to realize embedded objects around life.
  Utilizing STM32 Board with LCD Display to Implement Desktop Clock Functionality.
-1. LCD screen can display the current time, date, temperature.
+1.LCD screen can display the current time, date, temperature.
 2.On the hour, the buzzer will sound a short tone to announce the time.
 3.There will be a wake-up alarm clock at specific time, and the buzzer will make a long sound.
 You need to press the button to turn off the alarm clock.